What is a Master’s Thesis?

 Familiarise yourself with the alternative methods of examination available for the maturity test.
 These include e.g. presenting a talk, writing a review, writing a blog posting, or writing a short article.
 Your supervisor will provide further information on the alternative examination methods.

 Grading the maturity test

+Do you need personalised guidance in planning your career?
 Please feel free to get in touch with Career Services: rekry (at) ulapland.fi.

 Are you interested in pursuing a doctoral degree?
 Get in touch with a professor representing the field closest to your planned research topic in order to discuss your research proposal, your research plan and the other studies to be included in your doctoral degree.
 In order to be able to apply for the study right in a doctoral programme, you are required to prepare a research plan in which you describe your proposed research, as well as to create a personal study plan.